By John Weeks

 In ‘High Hopes,” the video depicts a young white man (the band’s lead singer) walking up the side of a glass skyscraper, apparently through the exclusive force of earth-defying gravitational power.
 As this opening scene suggests, white male power symbolizes white privilege par excellence.
 In spite of his talent and hard work, white male power is well aligned with the economic-social system.
 His upward assent along the skyscraper indicates that the entire symbolic order — the pattern of rules and regulations underlying social interactions — has been carved out in his image.
 While the white hero makes his ascent, a diverse crowd gathers on the sidewalk to gaze in awe at him.
 The non-white, non-male, and non-youth onlookers stand mesmerized by the raw power of the young white man literally on the rise.

-In my favorite scene, the white male hero waves through the glass ceiling or window to a white woman standing on one the building’s floors.
+In my favorite scene, the white male hero waves through the glass window (or glass ceiling) to a white woman standing on one the building’s floors.
 Pause the video.
 The woman is depicted with an open cupboard behind her filled with dishes and a coffee maker.
 She is literally relegated to the kitchen while the hero continues his upward climb.

 And this is just the video’s imagery.
 We haven’t even looked at the song’s lyrics yet.